Skip to content

 • Backpackers: Around 85 Bosnian convertible marks (£35) per day covers hostels, meals, and public transport.

-• Mid-range: Around 160 Bosnian convertible marks (£70) daily for comfortable stays, dining out, and taxis.
+• Mid-range: Around 160 Bosnian convertible marks (£70) daily for comfortable stays, eating out, and taxis.

 • Luxury: Around 275 Bosnian convertible marks (£120) per day for hotels, fine dining, and tours.